Geborgen/nordic-souls/README.md

 #### Gamepad Support

 Vanilla gamepad support is... fine.
 For the purposes of this list, you can use the vanilla gamepad controlmap.
 See [this section](#the-ultimate-dodge-mod) for a recommended tweak to make dodging work correctly.

-**Other than this, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
-If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patch, zero exceptions.
-The paper map plugin should always be at the very bottom of your load order.

-As this may cause some confusion, I should clarify that I'm not against people editing the list.
-All I mean is that I won't be able to help if things break.
-This also falls under Wabbajack's rule 11, meaning that any modifications you make, you do so at your own risk.

 ## Playing the List